 Presentation in English

 Linnéa Lindsköld, Associate Professor (Docent) in Library and Information Science, senior lecturer at the Swedish School of Library and Information Science (SSLIS), University of Borås.
+Together with Sofia LIndström Sol she is director for The Centre for Cultural Policy Research.
 Lindsköld specialises in the governing of culture and literature, historically and today.
 Her research interests include the concept of quality in cultural policy, literature policy, the politics of reading and Scandinavian radical right parties’ cultural policy.
+She is currently editor for The Nordic Journal of Cultural Policy.
+Lindsköld is a member of the scientific committee for the International conference on cultural policy research (ICCPR).

 During 2015-16 Lindsköld participated in the research project Knowledge in a Digital World at Lund University.